Skip to main content

 I can’t find the parents anywhere

 If the baby is found alone with no parents nearby, it should be considered an orphan.
 Contact a wildlife rehabilitator for advice.
-In the meantime, put the baby in a cardboard box and make sure it has a heat source.
-Do not give it any food or water.
+In the meantime, put the baby in a cardboard box and make sure they have a direct heat source.
+Birds that are bright and alert may be given a shallow (e.g. jar lid) dish of water with finely chopped dandelion, clover, grass sprinkled on top.
+Do not give it them any other food and never forcefeed water.
 Even though ducks and geese are water birds, they need their parents to keep them warm.
-Putting them in water — or giving them access to water — can cause them to go hypothermic, which can kill them.
+Providing a deep dish of water can cause them to become wet and hypothermic, which can kill them.
 Further information on temporary care instructions can be found here.